Interactive Business Plans: Digital Presentations That Engage Investors

 Data-Heavy Business Models

-If your business plan contains complex financial models.
-Market review.
-Day-to-day data.
-Interactive formats help backers understand the details.
+If your business plan contains complex financial models, market review.
+Day-to-day data, interactive formats help backers understand the details.
+But when does this complexity actually help your case?

 E-commerce businesses benefit from interactive conversion funnel demonstrations.
 Marketplace businesses can show network effects with clickable user journey maps.